feast-dev/feast/docs/reference/dqm.md

 ### Validating Training Dataset
-During retrieval of historical features additional parameter `validation_reference` could be passed.
+During retrieval of historical features, additional parameter `validation_reference` could be passed.
-If this parameter is supplied `get_historical_features` will return `RetrievalJobWithValidation` instead of simple `RetrievalJob`.
+If this parameter is supplied, `get_historical_features` will return instance `RetrievalJobWithValidation` instead of isntance of `RetrievalJob`.
 Such job will run validation once dataset is materialized (when `.to_df()` or `.to_arrow()` called).
 In case if validation successful materialized dataset is returned (no change to previous/regular behavior).
-Otherwise `feast.dqm.errors.ValidationFailed` exception would be raised.
+Otherwise, `feast.dqm.errors.ValidationFailed` exception would be raised.
 It will consist of all details for expectations that didn't pass.

 ```python
 from feast import FeatureStore